MarcoGroenenberg/mendix-BootstrapTreeView/README.md

 ##Configuration
 The entity configuration may look complex but it really isn't.
 It is advised to create common base entities and specializations for each tree view, even when the application contains only one tree view.
 This prevents unexpected errors about specializations that are not covered by an inheritance split.
 Please look at the demo project domain model for more details.

+###Application key values

+After a refresh of the tree, the complete object data will have been replaced.
+To select a node in the tree, some sort of identification is necessary.
+Each node object should have a key that is unique across the entire tree.
+If your entity does not have a key, you can use CommunityCommons.getGuid() to get the object ID and use that as key.

 ###Entities

 ####The widget data entity
 The widget data entity is used as context entity.
-It contains the action attribute and the reference to the object that must be selected.
+It contains the action attribute and the key attribute used for selecting objects in the tree.
 Create a specialization of this entity for each tree view.

 ####The node data entity